cypar974/aerohandler/README.md

 ## 🔒 Security Note: Database Schema

-**Important:** For security compliance and to prevent the accidental exposure of sensitive configuration data, the `/sql/` directory referenced in this documentation is **not included** in the public repository.
+**Important:** For security reasons and to prevent the accidental exposure of sensitive configuration data, the `/sql/` directory referenced in this documentation is a skeleton of the real SQL file.

 * **Exclusion**: All SQL schemas, seed data, and migration scripts are strictly version-controlled in a private environment and excluded via `.gitignore`.
-* **Setup**: If you are an authorized developer or administrator requiring database initialization scripts (e.g., `full_sql.sql`), please contact the repository owner or consult the internal secure documentation.
-* **Credentials**: Never commit files containing real API keys or production database connection strings.

 ---